-For many people, going afloat means wearing a hat – and for good reason.
+Whether for warmth or sun protection, going afloat means wearing a hat.
 David Harding picks out 12 of the best sailing hats available right now

 In the summer as well as a good pair of sailing sunglasses, you need a good sailing hat for protection from the sun (especially those of us who sport low-profile hairstyles).